hannan402data/hannan402data/README.md

 - 👋 Hi, I’m Ansari Abdul Hannan.
 - 👀 I’m interested in Data Science field
-- 🌱 I’m currently learning/pursuing Bachelor's degree in Computer Science Second Year BCS.
+- 🌱 I have completed Bachelors of Science in Computer Science
 - 💞️ I’m looking to collaborate on python Data Science projects

 <!---